How to Use Strapi with Astro: Complete Guide

 - An Astro project (

-npm create astro@latest) - A running Strapi instance (local or cloud).
+npm create astro@latest).
+This guide targets Astro 6.x, the current major (6.4.2 at time of writing) - A running Strapi instance (local or cloud).
 You can spin one up with

 Installation

 Strapi exposes a REST API by default, so you do not need a special SDK.
-However, installing a fetch wrapper makes things cleaner:
+However, installing a query-string helper makes filtering and population cleaner:

 npm install qs

-The qs package helps build query strings for Strapi's filtering and population parameters.
+The qs package (current 6.15.2) helps build query strings for Strapi's filtering and population parameters.
+If you prefer zero dependencies, the official Astro Strapi guide builds query strings with the native URL and URLSearchParams instead, so qs is optional.

 Configuration